hpesoj/gsl-pointers/GSL-PROPOSAL.md

 * If `T*` points to an array, it carries no information about the _size_ of the array.
 The array may also be zero-terminated, but `T*` carries no information to indicate this either.
 Out of bounds array access results in _undefined behaviour_.
 * In all cases, `T*` also carries no information about whether or not it can validly be _null_.
 C++ emphasises performance, so it is often desirable to assume that a pointer is not null to avoid the run-time cost incurred by a conditional check.
 Dereferencing a null pointer results in _undefined behaviour_.

-All of these things are conceptually distinct, but they all implicitly convert to each other without the compiler complaining because they are all represented by the same type, not to mention the shortcomings of the interface defined by `T*` in each case.
+All of these things are conceptually distinct, but they all implicitly convert to each other without the compiler complaining because they are all represented by the same type.

-Of course, the C++ Core Guidelines provide alternatives to `T*` so that the safety and clarity of your code can be improved.
+Of course, the C++ Core Guidelines provide alternatives to `T*` so that the safety and clarity of code can be improved.
 But the guidelines state that `T*` always represents a non-owning ([R.3](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md#r3-a-raw-pointer-a-t-is-non-owning)) reference to a single object ([F.22](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md#f22-use-t-or-ownert-to-designate-a-single-object)).
 The argument is that, once all other uses of `T*` have been replaced with alternatives, all instances of `T*` will be non-owning references to single objects.
 This argument assumes that:

 1. Everyone is following the guidelines perfectly.
 2. Every part of a code-base adheres to the guidelines.

-The first assumption is unlikely to be true for a number of reasons:
+The first assumption may not be true for a number of reasons:

 * The guidelines are not mandatory
 * Static analysis is not perfect